 Creating a Microsoft Teams Manifest

-Once the .env file is completely configured, a bot manifest can be created.
-This is the file users will use to install the bot into their local Microsoft Teams environments.
+Once the .env file is completely configured, a bot manifest zip file can be created.
+This is the file users will use to install the bot into their local Microsoft Teams environment.

-To create a manifest, use the private POST endpoint, which is provided with the service code, to generate the manifest.
-This endpoint requires information from the .env file as input.
-When executed, the endpoint generates a manifest zip file in the <BOT_HOME> location.
+To create a manifest zip file, use the private POST endpoint, which is provided with the service code.
+This endpoint will require information from the .env file as input.
+When executed, the endpoint will generate a manifest zip file in the <BOT_HOME> location.

-The response also includes the contents of the manifest.json file (as included in manifest zip file).
+The response also includes the contents of the manifest.json file (which is packaged within the manifest zip file).

 https://<private IP>:<private port>/util/manifest